0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 	* As you can see in the video, I did not execute this behavior perfectly - the first time the agents approach the target they do not slow down and come to a stop only once they've reached the target
 	* As the agents repeat this behavior, they begin to slow down and stop before reaching the target
 * Youtube: [Arrival - Moving the Target](https://youtu.be/opaS4oHdhT8)
-	* This video shows how the agents arrival behavior changes when the target is moved
+	* This video shows how the agents arrival behavior adjusts with the changing location of the target
 	* Again, the agents reach the target, stop, and then back up - they repeat this behavior infinitely

 ![](images/arrival.png?raw=true)